mwojnars/hypertag/README.md

             td
                @ info           # this could be inlined as well:  td @ info

-and apply this hypertag to a non-empty _actual body_ which will be passed in the "info" attribute and will get printed in the right place inside the output table:
+and then apply the hypertag to a non-empty _actual body_ which will be passed as a DOM structure through the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:

     table
         tableRow 'Porsche' '200,000'